-Selling and marketing expenses for the three months ended March 31, 2022 and 2021 were \$3,720 and \$1,190, respectively, representing an increase of \$2,530 or 213%.
+Selling and marketing expenses for the six months ended June 30, 2022 and 2021 were \$8,746 and \$2,485, respectively, representing an increase of \$6,261 or 252%.
+For the three months ended June 30, 2022, selling and marketing expenses were \$5,026, compared to \$1,296 for the three months ended June 30, 2021, representing an increase of \$3,730 or 288%.
 The increase in the selling and marketing expenses was due mainly to the Company's increased marketing efforts in Israel, brand launch in Germany, and increased distribution expenses relating to the growth in sales and consolidation of selling and marketing expenses of entities acquired in 2021.
+The increase in cost is also partially attributed to the rising costs of distribution, shipping and transport of the company's products.